-If you have a disability that affect your housing needs, you may be able to achieve home ownership sooner with our low deposit, shared ownership home loans.
+If you have a disability that affects your housing needs, you may be able to achieve home ownership sooner with our low deposit, shared ownership home loan.

 Maximum purchase price of a home:

 Loan repayment amounts shown are based on a simplified amortised schedule of repayments model.
 Actual loan repayments are subject to various internal and external factors including (but not limited to) changes in interest rates, fees and taxes.
 In particular, the model cannot predict future interest rates and therefore assumes the current variable rate for the remainder of the loan period.

 Warning: This comparison rate applies only to the example or examples given.
 Different amounts and terms will result in different comparison rates.
 Costs such as redraw fees or early repayment fees, and cost savings such as fee waivers, are not included in the comparison rate but may influence the cost of the loan.